Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 It all starts with an application.

 Our dogs are listed until the adoption paperwork is signed.
 Please submit an application for approval FIRST.
-We are a 100% foster-based, volunteer rescue so we are not able to respond to every inquiry about a dog (though we try) and we will ALWAYS respond to a request for an application or if one is submitted through our website.
-Please allow 72 hours for us to respond, and please check your spam/junk mail folder first if you believe we have not responded!
-Thank you for your understanding!
+We do not adopt out littermates together.
+We are a 100% foster-based, volunteer rescue so we are not able to respond to every inquiry about a dog (though we try) and we will respond to a request for an application or if one is submitted through our website.
+Please allow 72 hours for us to respond, and please check your spam/junk mail folder first, then send us an email if you believe we have not responded!
+Since we are foster-based, we have no centralized facility to visit.
+All of our dogs live in private homes as members of their respective foster families.

 Why should you adopt?